rockorager/zeit/README.md

     //    .offset = -18000,
     // }

+    // Format using strftime specifier.
+Format strings are not required to be comptime try dt.strftime(anywriter, "%Y-%m-%d %H:%M:%S %Z");

+    // Or...golang magic date specifiers.
+Format strings are not required to be comptime try dt.gofmt(anywriter, "2006-01-02 15:04:05 MST");

     // Load an arbitrary location using IANA location syntax.
 The location name
     // comes from an enum which will automatically map IANA location names to
     // Windows names, as needed.
 Pass an optional EnvMap to support TZDIR